-When I was a child, I remember frequent black outs.
+When I was a child, I remember frequent blackouts.
 Sometimes they lasted only a few hours; sometimes a day or so.
-I don't remember feeling scared or deprived as we didn't have a lot of electrical products - just the usual hand-held mixer, toaster, coffee maker, a radio.
+I don't remember feeling scared or deprived as we didn't have many electrical appliances in those days — just the usual hand-held mixer, toaster, coffee maker, a radio.

-What I do remember though was our gas stove/oven.
-We appeared to be the only family in the neighborhood that had hot meals whenever the electricity went out.
+What I do remember vividly though was our gas stove/oven.
+We appeared to be the only family in the neighborhood who had hot meals whenever the electricity went out.
 Light the stove with a match and dinner is cooking.
 Can't happen now days.

 I checked out gas stoves at an appliance store and, unfortunately, they need electricity to light the oven or the burners.